Klickste/cap/readme.md

 ### Use custom properties

-This library does not provide any built-in selector rules for class names or other attributes, _but this may change in upcoming releases._
 You can simply use the declared custom properties anywhere in your stylesheets to create your own (semantic) typography system.

 ```scss